Vineeth-Avvaru/Aus-Weather-Dashboard-Backend/README.md

 Priority
-1 : Need for function
+1 : Need for function/Deadline
 2 : Bug for correctness
-3 : Bug
+3 : Bug/Feature implementation
 4 : Good to have feature

 TO Do: